WCW Greed: Aftermath

 While the WWF may have acquired most of WCW wrestlers’ contracts, some wrestlers, like Sting, would not join the WWF immediately after WCW's closure due to refusing to join the promotion or waiting out until their contract with AOL Time Warner expired.

 Sting, despite being WCW's mainstay and face of the company, would resist joining the WWF (later renamed World Wrestling Entertainment and currently known simply as WWE) despite many close agreements on joining the promotion.
 He would eventually join WWE in 2014, 13 years after WCW's closure and debuted during the promotion's Survivor Series event while at the age of 55.

-Despite his contract being under WCW, Jeff Jarrett was fired by Vince McMahon upon his acquisition of WCW, having no interest in Jarrett after their relationship was soured following his departure after No Mercy in 1999.
-After WCW closed its doors, Jarrett, alongside his father Jerry Jarrett, would later find success as wrestling promoters after opening their own promotion, Total Nonstop Action Wrestling (which was later renamed to Impact Wrestling after its television program).
-The promotion would bring a new generation of wrestlers that would later find their success in WWE while also gaining the attention of past WCW wrestlers like Sting and Scott Steiner.
-Seventeen years later, Jarrett would return to WWE in 2018 for induction to the company's Hall of Fame, followed by an in-ring return for the company at the following year's Royal Rumble.
+Despite his contract, Jeff Jarrett was fired by Vince McMahon upon his acquisition of WCW, McMahon having no interest in working with Jarrett due to the latter's contentious departure following No Mercy in 1999.
+After WCW closed its doors, Jarrett found success alongside his father Jerry as wrestling promoters by starting their own company, Total Nonstop Action Wrestling (TNA) (later renamed Impact Wrestling after its television program, before reverting to the TNA name in early 2024).
+The promotion brought a new generation of wrestlers to the public eye who later found success in WWE, while also hiring former WCW wrestlers like Sting and Scott Steiner.
+Jarrett returned to WWE in 2018 when he was inducted into the company's Hall of Fame, followed by an in-ring return for WWE at the following year's Royal Rumble.

-18 years later, the start up All Elite Wrestling (AEW), which was co-founded by Cody Rhodes, the son of former WCW wrestler Dusty Rhodes, began airing two of its television programs (Dynamite and Rampage) on the former broadcasters of WCW, TNT and TBS.
+Eighteen years later, the start up All Elite Wrestling (AEW) promotion, which was co-founded by Cody Rhodes, the son of former WCW wrestler Dusty Rhodes, began airing two of its television programs (Dynamite and Rampage) on the former broadcasters of WCW, TNT and TBS.

 Reception

 In 2018, Kevin Pantoja of 411Mania gave the event a rating of 7.0 [Good], stating, "I ended up liking this Pay-Per-View way more than expected.
 There are several good matches, including the opener and the main event.
-The CW Tag Title match was easily the last great WCW match and it’s interesting to see how well most of this was booked.
+The WCW Tag Title match was easily the last great WCW match and it’s interesting to see how well most of this was booked.
 WCW was clearly headed for something better in 2001.
 The Tag Title squash worked wonderfully, the Dusty tag was entertaining, and I dug the Cruiserweight Title match.
 A good show with some high quality booking decisions."